-Girls' Dress Slacks: Girls' dress pants must be khaki or black colored, with belt loops.
-Acceptable fabrics for the dress pants are cotton, polyester or poly-blend.
+Girls' Dress Pants: Girls' dress pants must be khaki or black colored, with belt loops.
+Acceptable fabrics for the dress pants are cotton, polyester, or poly-blend.
 A solid-colored black dress belt must be worn with the dress pants.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Pants must reach to the shoe but may not drag on the ground.
 (No khaki jeans or dungarees.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.)
 Neither oversized, baggy pants nor tight ("skinny") pants will be permitted.
 Pants should be worn at the waist.

-Girls' Shorts: Khaki or black walking shorts with white or solid-colored dark socks are a uniform option for females.
-Acceptable fabrics for the shorts are cotton, polyester or poly-blend.
+Girls' Shorts: Khaki or black walking shorts with white or black socks are a uniform option for students from the beginning of the school year to Fall Break and from Spring Break through the end of school year.
+Acceptable fabrics for the shorts are cotton, polyester, or poly-blend.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
 Shorts must be worn with a solid-colored black dress belt.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Shorts should extend to just above the knee.

-Girls' Footwear: Girls may wear black leather or simulated leather dress shoes with a 1.5 inch or less heel (measured at back of heel) and low sole (see examples in the appendix).
-Middle School students may wear solid color black athletic shoes as well.
+Girls' Footwear/Socks: Girls may wear black leather or simulated leather dress shoes with a 1.5 inch or less heel (measured at back of heel) and low sole.
 As a reminder, dress shoes require periodic hand cleaning and occasional polishing/conditioning.
-Cloth, canvas, plastic, sequined or athletic shoes are not uniform attire.
-Socks must be white or solid black, in color, extend above the ankle and remain below the knee and be free of visible brand logos.
-Nylons or tights must extend from the foot to the waist.
-All socks, nylons and tights must be solid black in color and free of logos, patterns or decorations.
-Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document in the appendix.
+Socks must be white or solid black in color.
+Nylons or tights must extend from the toes to the waist, and be white or solid black in color.
+All socks, nylons and tights must be free of logos, patterns, or decorations.
+Students may also wear solid black sneakers, as long as the sole and logo are all completely black.

 Girls' Hair: Hair should be neatly combed or styled.
 Neat small bows, barrettes, headbands, and hair ties are permissible so long as they coordinate with the uniform.
-Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
+Hair must be natural looking and conservative in its color and cut (no unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
+Hair may not change color during the school year.
 Accommodations for religious reasons are permitted.

-Girls' Makeup: Girls may wear subtle makeup applied tastefully and in moderation.
+Girls' Makeup/Nail Polish: Girls may wear subtle make-up applied tastefully and in moderation.
 Fingernails may be painted with clear, neutral (red and pink) nail polish only.
 Fingernails must be conservatively manicured.
 Tasteful French manicures are acceptable.

 Girls' Jewelry: All jewelry must be tasteful and worn in a non-distracting manner; gaudy costume or novelty jewelry is not uniform attire.
-Girls have the option of wearing one pair of matching earrings, one watch, one finger ring and one necklace.
+Girls have the option of wearing one pair of matching earrings (No other body piercings are permitted), one watch, one finger ring and one necklace.
 Earrings must be worn on the ear lobe and cannot hang more than one-half inch below the ear lobe.
 Only fine-gauged, 16 to 20 inch, silver or gold chain necklaces are permitted.
-Necklace pendants, if worn, must be less than an inch in length, width or diameter.
+Necklace pendants, if worn, must be less than an inch in length, width, or diameter.
 Girls may wear one tasteful, non-distracting bracelet.
 One additional charity/motivational bracelet may be worn to support an appropriate cause provided it does not make inappropriate allusions.